 Whether the result of the unit overheating or a spark, the dryer lint can catch on fire.
 Lint in your dryer will catch on fire first, but it can spread to lint in the exhaust vent quickly.
 The more lint, the bigger the fire.
 Eventually, the clothes inside the dryer or parts of the unit itself will burn.
 From there the fire can spread to other areas of your home.

 12 Safety Precautions That Will Prevent Dryer Fires

 1. Clean the Lint Trap After Evey Use

-You should clean the lint trap after every load and check that it is empty before drying another load.
+Due to the risk of a dryer lint fire, you should clean the lint trap after every load and check that it is empty before drying another load.
 Every few months, you should thoroughly vacuum out the lint trap with a hose attachment.
 If the lint trap becomes clogged, it may cause your dryer to overheat and can even start a fire.

 2. Check the Filter on Rear Every Few Months

 Most dryers also have a lint filter on the rear of the unit, where the dryer vent connects.
 While this doesn’t need to be cleaned as much as the lint trap, you should check it every few months.
-Like the lint trap, a clogged filter can cause the unit to overheat and start a dryer fire.
+Like the lint trap, a clogged filter can cause the unit to overheat and start a dryer lint fire.
 Use a vacuum with a hose attachment